Financing your export business

 Finance solutions for Australian exporters.

-Efic, the Australian Government’s export credit agency, is a specialist financier that delivers simple and creative solutions for Australian companies to enable them to win business, grow internationally and achieve export success.
+Export Finance Australia, the Australian Government's export credit agency, is providing solutions for companies to enable them to win business, grow internationally and achieve export success.

-Through its loans, guarantees and bonds, Efic has helped many Australian exporters and subcontractors take advantage of new contract opportunities that may otherwise have been out of reach.
+Through its loans, guarantees and bonds, Export Finance Australia has helped many Australian exporters and subcontractors take advantage of new contract opportunities that may otherwise have been out of reach.

-For more information contact Efic by calling 1800 093 724 or visiting their website.
-Get the latest Efic export news by subscribing to their email updates.
+For more information contact Export Finance Australia by calling 1800 093 724 or visit their website.
+Get the latest export news by subscribing to their email updates.

 Federal: Export Market Development Grants (EMDG) scheme